ilovelinux/open_edisu/README.md

 [![Google Play](https://img.shields.io/badge/Google_Play-414141?style=for-the-badge&logo=google-play&logoColor=white)](https://play.google.com/store/apps/details?id=com.ilovelinux.openedisu)

-Open Edisu is an unofficial open-source app created as alternative to the official Edisu app [Campus Piemonte](https://play.google.com/store/apps/details?id=it.astutesoftwares.edisu).

-It has been created with the aim of proposing an alternative to the critical issues of the official app.
+Open Edisu is an unofficial open-source app created created with the aim of proposing an alternative to the critical issues of the official Edisu app [Campus Piemonte](https://play.google.com/store/apps/details?id=it.astutesoftwares.edisu).

 ## Q&A
 #### Why did you do it?